PrimarySite/stylelint-config-primarysite/README.md

     }

-_Note_: Installing this package's optional `peerDependencies` will change the behaviour of some of the rules to account for the additonal features provided by the optional dependencies.
+_Note_: Installing this package's optional `peerDependencies` will change the behaviour of some of the rules to account for the additional features provided by the optional dependencies.

 ## Helpful Tip